luna/luna-rfcs/text/0000-runtime-design.md

   complexity.
 It may be sensible to use a C-level data model, as this would potentially provide better interop with other languages and compilation stages.
+- The runtime should support both PGO and manual optimisation.
+It should also be possible to mark a function as `NeverOptimise` such that PGO does not kick in if the function is in a live layer.

 #### Caching